Karma Forester

 This is how i care for my orchids babies.
-I am by means an expert, but so far my orchid babies are all doing really good.
+I am by no means an expert, but so far my orchid babies are all doing really good.

 1. Gently coax out of the plants out of their bottles, jars or tubes.